shellys29/FinalProjectAutomation/README.md

 #### *Known Issues:
-Sometimes can be conflicts with some dependencies the applications are using.
+Sometimes there can be conflicts with some dependencies the applications are using.
 Hence, the project is for DEMO purpose only.
 In production it should be divided into several projects.